 In this article, we’ll describe how Productplan prioritizes features on our product roadmap using our Planning Board.

 Our decision-making process tends to be a bit more fluid, and not bureaucratic in the least.
-Which features to build?
-Which features give our customers the most value?
+What features need to be built?
+What features give our customers the most value?
 Which features yield the biggest benefit for the lowest development cost?
 Which initiatives are the best use of our resources?